drkutuzov/sl2pm/README.md

 ## Content
 `src/sl2pm` contains the code for SL2PM.
-`docs/tutorial` contains folders with specific examples of data analysis with SL2PM.
+`docs/tutorial` contains folders with examples of data analysis with SL2PM.
 Each folder contains Jupyter notebooks tutorials and examples of experimental data (as numpy arrays).

-`docs/tutorial/quantum_dots`: Tracking single quantum dots (QDs) in brain parenchyma.
+`docs/tutorial/quantum_dots`: Tracking single quantum dots (QDs) in the brain parenchyma.
-`docs/tutorial/red_blood_cells`: Tracking single RBCs in a capillary.
+`docs/tutorial/red_blood_cells`: Tracking single RBCs in a brain capillary.
-`docs/tutorial/capillaries`: Tracking diameter and center of a capillary.
+`docs/tutorial/capillaries`: Tracking diameter and center of a brain capillary and calibration of the microscope's PSF.
 `docs/tutorial/pmt_calibration`: Calibrating photomultiplier tubes (PMTs) for SL2PM.
-`docs/tutorial/bistable_bias`: Estimating parameters of bistable bias – artefact present in some detectors (photomultiplier tubes, PMTs) used for 2PM.
+`docs/tutorial/bistable_bias`: Estimating parameters of bistable bias – artefact sometimes present in the output of PMTs.

 ## Usage
 * Select a folder in `docs/tutorial` based on the data analysis you need.